nochzato/hush/README.md

-# Hush: Secure CLI Password Manager
+# hush: Secure CLI Password Manager

-Hush is a command-line interface (CLI) password manager designed for security and ease of use.
+hush is a command-line interface (CLI) password manager designed for security and ease of use.

 - [Installation](#installation)
 - [Security Features](#security-features)